allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 to which also values from that map would point.

 In all presented scenarios, entry (de)serialization would be needed.
-Eventually, we decided to try the third solution, as we were curious if it’s going to work and we have already had most elements
--- hashed key (calculated in shard selection phase) and the entries queue.
+Eventually, we decided to try the third solution, as we were curious if it was going to work and we already had most elements -- hashed key (calculated in shard selection phase) and the entries queue.

 ### BigCache
 To meet requirements presented at the beginning of this chapter, we implemented our own cache and named it BigCache.
 The BigCache provides shards, eviction and it omits GC for cache entries.
 As a result it is very fast cache even for large number of entries.

-Freecache is only one of the available in-memory caches in Go which provides that kind of functionality.
+Freecache is the only one of the available in-memory caches in Go which provides that kind of functionality.
 Bigcache is an alternative solution for it and reduces GC overhead differently, therefore we decided to share with it: [bigcache](https://github.com/allegro/bigcache).
-More information about comparison between freecache and bigcache can be found on github.
+More information about comparison between freecache and bigcache can be found on [github](https://github.com/allegro/bigcache#bigcache-vs-freecache).

 ## HTTP server
 Memory profiler shows us that some objects are allocated during requests handling.
 We knew that HTTP handler would be